 A mobile app is an answer to so many questions, that it has become a permanent fixture in everyone’s lives today.
 But, doesn’t buying something entail spending money as well?

-It is usually an app that deals either with monetary transactions or that has important or sensitive information stored with it which could be used against either the business in question or its app users, that gets targeted by hackers.
+It is usually an app that deals either with monetary transactions or that has important or sensitive information stored with it which could be used against either the business in question or its app users, which gets targeted by hackers.

-It is, therefore, healthcare, banking, and even e-commerce related companies that find themselves always struggling with the idea of getting better security for their applications.
+It is, therefore, healthcare, banking, and even e-commerce-related companies that find themselves always struggling with the idea of getting better security for their applications.

 The latest development in the hacking community, though, seems to be keeping a close eye on the chats that take place in an app.

-suddenly; the businesses all around have come to realize how chats have led them to a state of increased vulnerability to any kind of cyber threat.
+suddenly; businesses all around have come to realize how chats have led them to a state of increased vulnerability to any kind of cyber threat.